 Identification:

-A small to medium-sized blenny, elongate small fish of a large family
+blenny, elongate small fish of a large family of fishes that live in rocky

-of fishes that live in rocky areas in shallow water.
-All true blennies
+areas in shallow water.
+All true blennies have a continuous dorsal fin;

-have a continuous dorsal fin; the first dorsal fins spiny and the remainder
+the first dorsal fins spiny and the remainder soft.
+The pectoral fins are

-soft.
-The pectoral fins are relatively large.
-The pelvic fin is in a jugular
+relatively large.
+The pelvic fin is in a jugular position.

-Distinguished by the absence of tentacles/lappets over the eye.
-Usually
+of tentacles/lappets over the eye.
+Usually green with black mottling, adults

-green with black mottling, adults may be grey with black.
-Males in breeding
+may be grey with black.
+Males in breeding livery go all black with a white

-to the long dorsal fin.
+mouth and an attractive pale blue fringe to the long dorsal fin.

-If the small green blenny has blue spots and a lappet over the eye
+If the small green blenny

-it is the similar but rarer Coryphoblennius galerita.
+has blue spots and a lappet over the eye it is the similar but rarer Coryphoblennius

-Similar species: Coryphoblennius galerita;
+Similar species: Coryphoblennius

-gattorugine (Tompot Blenny).
+Parablennius gattorugine (Tompot

-The presence or absence of the eye tentacles are definitive.
+of the eye tentacles are definitive.
 See link.

 Paralipophrys